Scorpions Of Lowveld

 Jones's Lessor Creeping Scorpion

-Medium sized scorpion, average 50mm to 60mm in length, attaining 70mm in other areas.
+The Jones’s Lessor Creeping Scorpion (Chelectonus jonesii) is a medium sized scorpion, average 50mm to 60mm in length, attaining 70mm in some areas.
 Colouration rangers from overall black, to dark brown with slightly lighter legs.
-Often muddy in appearance because of the clay-is soils that they burrow into.
-Construct a near vertical burrow up to 21cm in depth in level hard soils.
+They construct a near vertical burrow up to 21cm in depth in hard soils.

 Lowveld Creeping Scorpion

-A large scorpion with an average length of 90mm to 100mm.
+The Lowveld Creeping Scorpion (Opistacanthus leavipes) large scorpion with an average length of 90mm to 100mm.
 Legs and sting are a lighter colour than the body.
 Pincers are smooth in texture.
 Found in rocky areas where they shelter between 2 rocks or in a rock crack.
-Distribution of this species rarely overlaps with the Giant Rock Scorpion.

 Mozambique Thick-Tail Scorpion

-Medium scorpion with an average length of 60mm to 70mm in length.
+The Mozambique Thick-Tail Scorpion (Parabuthus mossambicensis), is a medium scorpion with an average length of 60mm to 70mm in length.
 Overall orange to orange-brown in coloration.
 Tail segments will granular keels.
 Prefers flat areas where it shelters under surface debris such as rocks and logs.
-Often seen at night on roads and open areas.
-This scorpion is very mobile in the environment, resulting […]

 Olive Lessor Thick-Tail Scorpion